 In addition to the top three to five topics, you should take a quick inventory of all the help content (product information, knowledge articles, FAQs, etc.) available to your customers today within the domain you’ve chosen.
 You’ll use this inventory when you set up the search skill to retrieve results.

-You might be wondering, “When do I search against existing content service to provide a conversational flow?”
+You might be wondering, “When do I search existing content as part of a conversational flow?”
 To answer this, start by imagining you are the end user of this assistant.
 Your goal is to get what you need as fast as possible.
 Some things that slow you down might be:

 As you build your assistant, for a given topic, you need to decide which resolution method (action, content, or human) would be the most expedient and complete.